mindspore-ai/docs/docs/mindarmour/docs/source_en/test_model_security_fuzzing.md

 The LeNet model and MNIST dataset are used as an example to describe how to use Fuzz testing.

-> This example is for CPUs, GPUs, and Ascend 910 AI processors.
+> This example is for CPUs, GPUs, and Atlas training series.
 Currently only supports GRAPH_MODE.
 You can download the complete sample code at <https://gitee.com/mindspore/mindarmour/blob/master/examples/ai_fuzzer/lenet5_mnist_fuzzing.py>.

 ## Implementation